By Lydia O’Kane

 Just a week before senior bishops and major religious superiors gather with Pope Francis in Rome to discuss child safeguarding throughout the universal Church, the Bishops of Ireland are asking people to remember and pray for all those who carry with them life long suffering as a result of abuse.

-February 15th is the annual Day of Prayer for Survivors and Victims of Sexual Abuse and this year Candles of Atonement with be lit in Cathedrals and Parishes throughout Ireland.
+February 15th is the annual Day of Prayer for Survivors and Victims of Sexual Abuse and this year Candles of Atonement will be lit in Cathedrals and Parishes throughout Ireland.

 The Candles, which were recently blessed by the Bishops during a retreat at Knock Shrine in the west of the country, are a symbol of repentance, hope and light in the darkness, says the Archbishop of Armagh, Eamon Martin who will travel to Rome for the upcoming protection of minors meeting.